gvwilson/sensibleadventures/nardica/nardica.md

 she said over Iffy's protests, just as she did every time she gave her something special for Aunt Naggie.
 "And here, take this too."
-She handed Iffy a small plastic jar with a screw-on lid.
+She handed Iffy a small plastic jar with a sealed lid half-full of dusky orange powder.

 Big Mrs. Sandhu snorted just as *she* always did.
 "You should take your little presents yourself," she scolded.